Ufuk Talay

-Ufuk Talay (/tr/; born 26 March 1976) is an Australian football coach and former player.
-He is currently the head coach of Sydney FC.
-He was the manager of Wellington Phoenix from 2019 to 2023.
+Ufuk Talay (/tr/; born 26 March 1976) is a former Australian professional footballer, who is scheduled to be the head coach of A-League Men club Western Sydney Wanderers ahead of the 2026-27 A-League season.

 Club career

 Talay first entered a national competition for Marconi-Fairfield in the now defunct NSL, as first an understudy to Steve Corica and later as a midfield partner.
 He made his debut late in the 92/93 season, playing the last six regular season games and scoring in the final round.
 Marconi went on to win the grand final with seventeen-year-old Talay watching as an unused substitute.
 Talay remained with Marconi for a further two years, becoming a regular starter in the first team.

 Turkey

 Seeking a more promising career to build on his NSL and national team experience, Talay joined Turkish giants Galatasaray in the Turkish Super League.
 He spent time on loan out to other sides in the Turkish top flight and lower divisions with Antalyaspor, Karabükspor and Bursaspor, followed by a brief six-month stint in the French second division with Nîmes Olympique, before Galatasaray transferred him to Gaziantepspor in 2002.
 He shortly moved again to second division side Mersin Idman Yurdu, before being enticed to return to Australia with Sydney FC in the new A-League competition.